Jensinjames/Ai-Academy/cloud-deployments/gcp/deployment/DEPLOY.md

 **Requirements**
 - An GCP account with billing information.
-  - AnythingLLM (GUI + document processor) must use a n1-standard-1 minimum and 10Gib SSD hard disk volume
+  - PreeminnetAcademy (GUI + document processor) must use a n1-standard-1 minimum and 10Gib SSD hard disk volume
 - `.env` file that is filled out with your settings and set up in the `docker/` folder

 ## How to deploy on GCP